ChaituKNag/chaituknag.github.io---codebase/content/blog/2019/January/severe-back-pain.md

 title: The Great Back Pain of 2019
 date: '2019-01-30'
 path: /2019/01/30/the-great-back-pain
 spoiler: The pain was so bad, I thought I would never walk properly again.
-Also, my first wheel-chair experience at hospital 😜
+Also, my first wheel-chair experience at hospital. 😜
 ---

 On Monday 28th January morning, I suffered great pain in the lower back towards my left side.